Texas ESA Laws: A Complete 2026 Guide (Housing, Travel & Workplace)

 - Landlords cannot charge pet rent, additional deposits, or enforce breed/size restrictions just because you have an ESA, when you provide a legitimate letter.

-HUD guidance, a landlord may only deny the accommodation if:
+- Under the HUD a landlord may only deny the accommodation if:

 - The animal poses a direct threat to the health or safety of other tenants.